Microsoft Seeks Trump Order Exemption for Workers With Visas

 Obama's ban was a targeted response to a specific threat, where two Iraqi nationals were caught attempting to send money, explosives, and weapons to Al-Qaida.
 That ban was enacted in order to review how the vetting process allowed those individuals into the country.

 Regardless, I don't see Microsoft being "outraged".
-They are making a specific request for providing exemptions to those who have been vetted, and the executive order allows exemptions to be granted at the discretion of administration officials
+They are making a specific request for providing exemptions to those who have been vetted, and the executive order allows exemptions to be granted at the discretion of administration officials.

 Re: (Score:2)